RedBowtie/iot_prj_0/readme.md

 Wish everyone that you don't have to deal with the bad instructors and modify their *original* template, or use any *valuable software* they developed.

 And they won't even listen to you, because you're not paying for the software.
+You can it this because they're "generous".